Saswat08/Detecting-fraudulent-credit-card-transaction-/README.md

 normal_sample = normal.sample(n=473)
 new_data = pd.concat([normal_sample, fraud], ignore_index=True)

-2. SMOTE (Synthetic Minority Over-sampling Technique)
+b.
+SMOTE (Synthetic Minority Over-sampling Technique)
 •	Description: SMOTE is an oversampling technique used to generate synthetic samples for the minority class (fraudulent transactions) to balance the dataset.

 from imblearn.over_sampling import SMOTE